 - Email triage and Split Inbox

 - Keyboard shortcuts that allow you to navigate your inbox without ever touching a mouse

 - Scheduled sends, reminders, and automated follow-ups

-On top of all its features, Superhuman is the fastest email experience on Earth, designed to help you move through your inbox quickly, but without ever missing an important message.
+On top of all these features, Superhuman is the fastest email experience ever created.
+Built to help you quickly move through your inbox without missing an important message.

 When email and Slack are both the wrong choice

 When both Slack and email are the wrong choice